 However, according to WABetaInfo, the Facebook-owned messaging platform is working on password-protected Google Drive backups for your WhatsApp chats, messages, and media.
 That is a heck of a lot of data, even if only a portion of the reported 2 billion monthly users of WhatsApp use Google Drive storage for their backups.

-In the latest beta build, WABetaInfo has unearthed the new interface that will allow you to set passwords for access to your backed-up content.
+In the latest beta build, WABetaInfo has unearthed the new interface that will allow you to set passwords for access to any of your backed-up content.
 When implemented, the new feature will be available within Settings > Chat > Chat backups.
-From here you’ll be able to simply enable or disable this extra password protection for your messages.
+From here you’ll be able to simply enable or disable this extra password protection for your WhatsApp messages when uploading a Google Drive backup.

 Unfortunately, while it’s good to see further security being added to the Google Drive backup method, it’s unclear just how long you’ll have to wait to see it implemented in a stable WhatsApp build.
 Given how long it took for us to even see a dedicated dark theme, we’re not all that confident the feature will be with us any time soon — but we remain hopeful.